telemark/micro-portalen-content/README.md

 The roles will be mapped to tags and then service will collect posts from different WP-instances based om those tags.

-The results will be sorted by date.
-Cached based on the combination of tags and returned to the user.
+The results will be sorted by date, cached based on the combination of tags and returned to the user.

 ## Development